2023 NBA Finals: Media coverage

 The Finals were televised in the United States by ABC (including Denver's KMGH-TV and Miami's WPLG) for the 21st consecutive year.
 Game 1 received an alternate presentation anchored by Stephen A. Smith on ESPN2 and streamed on ESPN+ as NBA in Stephen A's World.

 Same as before, the series was called by Mike Breen on play-by-play with Mark Jackson and Jeff Van Gundy as analysts, and Lisa Salters as the sideline reporter.
 This marked the record 15th and final NBA Finals called by the trio of Breen, Jackson and Van Gundy, and the 14th full series overall.
 (Note: Games 1 and 2 of the 2022 NBA Finals were called by Mark Jones alongside Mark Jackson and Lisa Salters.
 Jeff Van Gundy returned in Game 2 while Mike Breen returned in Game 3 after undergoing quarantine due to COVID-19.)
 Van Gundy also set the record for calling his 17th NBA Finals as an analyst, however he was one of several personnel laid off by ESPN on June 30, 2023.
 On July 31, Jackson was also laid off by ESPN.
+ESPN Radio also broadcast the Finals, with Marc Kestecher and Doris Burke as commentators.
+Until 2026, this was Burke's last Finals assignment for ESPN Radio, as she worked with the lead broadcast team in 2024 and 2025.